reMarkable/cobalt/README.md

   * `encode 100 www.CCCC`
   * `send`
-  * See that the Shuffler says it received another batch of Observations and that it has now forwarded all of the Observations to the Analyzer
+  * See that the Shuffler says it received another batch of Observations and that it has now forwarded all of the Observations to the Analyzer.
   * See that the Analyzer says it has received the Observations

 * Use the observation_querier to inspect the state of the Observation store.